With over 25 clubs and activities to choose from, students are sure to find one that speaks to their talents and interests.

 Online Registration to be completed once the seat

 SkillsUSA is a national organization serving high school and college students, and their instructors enrolled in trade, technical, and skilled service instructional programs, including allied health occupations.
 It is an applied method of preparing America's high-performance workers in public career and technical programs by providing quality educational experiences for students in leadership, teamwork, citizenship, and character development.
 SkillsUSA programs include local, state, and national competitions in which students demonstrate occupational and leadership skills.

 Advisors – Becky Corda, Kathleen Manoogian & Robert Jordan

 Student Council is an extracurricular activity for students that engages them in learning about leadership.
-The student council helps share students’ ideas, interests, and concerns with administration.
+The student council helps share students’ ideas, interests, and concerns with the administration.
 They often run school-wide activities, including social events, community projects, helping people in need, and school reform.
 For example, our council does food drives, fundraisers, pep rallies, and so much more.
-A student participating in Student Council must be considered in good standing.
-That is, must be passing all subjects, have "good" conduct marks, and a good attendance record.
+A student participating in the Student Council must be considered in good standing and must pass all subjects, have "good" conduct marks, and have a good attendance record.
 Must be available to attend meetings after school hours.

 Advisors – Danielle Cann & Megan Potenti

 Responsible for producing the yearbook every school year.
-Duties of yearbook club members include: • Providing photography coverage of various events throughout the school year, both within and outside of the normal school day • Designing the page layouts/theme • Managing content, including senior biographies, baby pictures, etc. Marketing and promotional activities, including yearbook sales, upcoming deadlines, and photo submission.
+Duties of yearbook club members include • Providing photography coverage of various events throughout the school year, both within and outside of the normal school day • Designing the page layouts/theme • Managing content, including senior biographies, baby pictures, etc. Marketing and promotional activities, including yearbook sales, upcoming deadlines, and photo submissions.